-All merchants need a great credit card payment processing service, whether you’re a one-man bricks-and-mortar store or an online-only Silicon Valley tech giant.
+All merchants need to know about the best credit card processing services for their business – whether it's a one-man bricks-and-mortar store or an online-only Silicon Valley tech giant, finding the right payment processing service can save you a significant of money.

 Payment processing providers are split generally into traditional merchant services providers, who open you up your own merchant account with an acquiring bank, and the new guard of software-as-a-service (SaaS) start-ups who process payments through their own holding account and then pay out to you.
 Within those categories, you have providers who offer a high level of bring-your-own-developer customization, and the basic building blocks variety that almost anyone with some content management experience can use.